annany12/tsf12.github.io/README.md

 # ONLINE BANKING SYSTEM

-for fron-end: html,css,javascript
-for back-end: node.js
-Database used: mongoDB
+for front-end: html,css,javascript    for back-end: node.js    Database used: mongoDB